SuperNiceDev/snd-nextjs-app/README.md

 Welcome to [SuperNice Dev](https://www.supernice-dev.com/en) snd-nextjs-app.

-This is a Next.js app boilerplate that uses a Strapi cms app for data.
-But you can also run it with mock data.
+This is a Next.js app boilerplate that uses a [snd-strapi-cms](https://github.com/SuperNiceDev/snd-strapi-cms) for data.
+But you can also run it with local mock data.

 ## Setup